WHAT I DO

 One of these sensory modalities is pain – a warning system that’s vital to survival, but becomes re-wired in chronic pain patients to the point of no longer being useful.
 So, I was awarded a fellowship from the NIH-NIAAA to complete a thesis with Drs.
 Michael Oshinsky and Melanie Elliott on how alcohol affects migraine pain.
-Following this, I was recruited to the lab of Dr. Wenqin Luo where I was awarded an NIH-IRACDA-NIGMS postdoctoral fellowship to create a new behavioral platform for measuring pain in mice and to learn best practices for developing a productive undergraduate-driven research lab.
+I was then recruited to the lab of Dr. Wenqin Luo where I was awarded an NIH-IRACDA-NIGMS postdoctoral fellowship to create a new behavioral platform for measuring pain in mice and to learn best practices for developing a productive undergraduate-driven research lab.
 Now, I’m exploring the intersection of sleep and pain with the hope of identifying new non-addictive ways to treat chronic pain patients.

 NEUROSCIENTIST & DBER

-I write stories for the popular press and trade magazines about the latest in pain research, give public lectures world-wide about the brain, and collaborate with artists to find interesting ways to bring science to the public.
+I write stories for the popular press and trade magazines about the latest in pain research, give public lectures world-wide about the brain, and collaborate with artists to find ways to bring science to the public.